miku/xmlcutty/README.md

 </x>
 ```

-We can go a bit further, with something like a poor man's XPath `text()`
+We can go a bit further and extract the text element, which is like a poor man
-extraction:
+`text()` in XPath terms.
+By using the a newline as argument to rename, we
+effectively get rid of the enclosing XML tag:

 ```sh
 $ cat fixtures/oai.xml | xmlcutty -rename '\n' -path /record/metadata/dc/identifier \